bhunakit/GPT_from_scratch/README.md

 # GPT_from_scratch
-Implemented to decoder part of transformer using PyTorch Trained on Harry Potter books 1-4
+Implemented to decoder part of transformer using PyTorch
+Trained on Harry Potter books 1-4

+900K parameters (compared to GPT3 with 175B parameters 😪)

 ### Before Training: